On the Pontryagin Maximum Principle under differential constraints of higher order: Preliminaries

+In the next section \S \ref{sect51*}, we explain how these notions are well fitted with the cost problems described in the Introduction.

-From now, we restrict our discussion to the defining triples $(\cK, L, C)$ satisfying the following additional technical hypothesis.
+Throughout the paper we restrict our discussion to the defining triples $(\cK, L, C)$ satisfying the following additional technical hypothesis.
 We assume that there exists an open {\it convex} superset $\wh K \supsetneq K$ such that, denoting by $\wh \cK \supsetneq \cK$ the family of pairs $U = (u(t), \s)$ with $u(t)$ in $\wh K$ but initial condition $\s $ as in $ \cK$, there still exists a unique solution to \eqref{controlledEL} for any $ U \in \wh \cK$.
 The curves of this larger family are called {\it $\wh \cK$-controlled}.